GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

 A JavaScript based D&D Dungeon Generator.
 Procedurally generates a dungeon map based on your selected configurations.
-The map is drawn as a printable SVG element and accompanied with dungeon room descriptions, doorway connections, and room contents.
+The map is drawn as a printable SVG element and accompanied with room descriptions, doorway connections, and items.

 ## Examples